AlgoMaster Logo

 Server-Sent Events

-WebSockets work, but full bidirectional messaging may be more complexity than you need.
-Long polling works, but every response closes the request and forces the client to reconnect.
+WebSockets can do this, but a two-way message channel may be more than you need.
+Long polling can also work, but every response closes the request and forces the browser to ask again.

-Server-Sent Events (SSE) sit between those two.
-The browser opens one connection and the server streams text events over a single long-lived HTTP response.
+Server-Sent Events (SSE) sit between those two options.
+The browser opens one HTTP connection, and the server keeps sending text events over that same response.

-This chapter covers what SSE provides and what it does not, how the event stream format works, how browser reconnection and Last-Event-ID work, how to implement SSE safely on the server, and when to choose SSE instead of long polling or WebSockets.
+This chapter covers what SSE does well, what it does not do, how its text format works, how browser reconnects work, how to build an SSE endpoint safely, and when to choose SSE instead of long polling or WebSockets.

 Premium Content